So You've Become A Rabid Fan Of Women's Soccer. Now What?

 So what can you do?
 Here's your guide to helping the sport and its players to prosper.

-Catch the champions on their victory tour.
+Catch the champions on their victory tour

 The World Cup champions will play a series of games in at least four U.S. cities as part of a barnstorming victory tour.
 Sites and dates haven't yet been announced.
-But first, they'll be feted with a ticker tape parade on Wednesday morning through the streets of Manhattan, where New York Mayor de Blasio will present them with the keys to the city.
+But first, they'll be feted with a ticker tape parade on Wednesday morning through the streets of Manhattan, where New York Mayor de Bill Blasio will present them with the keys to the city.

-Go to NWSL games.
-(This one really matters.)
+Go to NWSL games (this one really matters)

 Every member of the U.S. Women's National Team plays in the National Women's Soccer League.
 Good news: The league's season is less than halfway through — meaning that in short order, the players you watched tear up the field in France are players you can watch in real life.

-The league has nine teams: The Chicago Red Stars; North Carolina Courage (Raleigh), the Portland Thorns, Sky Blue FC (Central New Jersey), Washington Spirit (D.C.); Houston Dash, Orlando Pride, Reign FC (Seattle) and Utah Royals FC (Salt Lake City).
+The league has nine teams: Chicago Red Stars; North Carolina Courage (Raleigh); Portland Thorns (Oregon); Sky Blue FC (Central New Jersey); Washington Spirit (D.C.); Houston Dash; Orlando Pride (Florida); Reign FC (Tacoma, Wash.); Utah Royals FC (Salt Lake City).

 Some of the NWSL's teams are thriving — the Portland Thorns, in particular, enjoy a fervent following.
 The team attracted an average of nearly 17,000 fans a game last year.
-Researchers have studied what they say is the Thorns' world-leading popularity, and found that the fan culture was the No. 1 reason why people loved going to matches.
+Researchers have studied what they say is the Thorns' world-leading popularity and found that the fan culture was the No. 1 reason people loved going to matches.
 Excited fans beget more excited fans.

 One benefit of having a small league is that most teams have a number of national team players.
 You can catch standouts from overseas, too: Australian superstar Sam Kerr plays for the Chicago Red Stars and is the league's all-time leading scorer.
 Canadian legend Christine Sinclair plays for the Thorns, alongside Tobin Heath and Lindsey Horan.

 Many of the teams play in small suburban stadiums that aren't super accessible by transit.
 The Washington Spirit, featuring Rose Lavelle and Mallory Pugh, play at the Maryland SoccerPlex, about an hour northwest of D.C., with a seating capacity of just 4,000.
-But the Spirit will play two upcoming matches at the D.C.
+But the Spirit will play two upcoming matches at D.C.
 United's gleaming new Audi Field, which seats 20,000 on the District's waterfront.

-One reason why the USWNT has been fighting so hard for higher salaries is that women's pro soccer in the U.S. doesn't pay well.
+One reason the USWNT has been fighting so hard for higher salaries is that women's pro soccer in the U.S. doesn't pay well.
 For the 2019 season, the league's maximum player salary is $46,200, while the minimum is just $16,538.
 The more tickets, merchandise and sponsorships that NWSL teams sell, the more its player salaries can rise.

 Fan support is crucial to sustaining the league.
 Both the Boston Breakers and FC Kansas City ceased operations in the past two years.
 And the NWSL is built on the ashes of two previous women's soccer leagues that folded, including one that was founded amid the excitement of the U.S. win at the 1999 World Cup.

-Watch them play on TV.
+Watch them play on TV

 Another way to generate more money for women's soccer is to watch it on television or via streaming online.
 The USWNT and NWSL make money from ads shown during their games, and the bigger the audience for each broadcast, the more often such games will be televised.
 And if viewership grows, networks will opt to show more games on flagship channels rather than obscure cable offerings.

-Note: A previous version of this story incorrectly said Reign FC are based in Seattle.
-The team relocated to Tacoma, Wash., this year.